daveyarwood/blog.djy.io/src/_drafts/how-i-deploy-my-personal-projects.md

 Namecheap [gives you a few options][namecheap-nameserver] about what DNS nameserver to use.
 Depending on the project, I use either their free, default DNS service, or I choose the "Custom DNS" option and use DigitalOcean's nameservers if the project is hosted there.
+(I'll say more about DigitalOcean below.)

 Namecheap also makes it straightforward to define [all kinds of host records][namecheap-host-records].
 I'm pretty far from understanding what all of